hudson-and-thames/mlfinlab/docs/source/implementations/onc.rst

    :align: center

-In the base clustering stage first the distances between the elements are calculated, then the algorithm iterates through a set of possible number of clusters :math:`N` times.
+In the base clustering stage first the distances between the elements are calculated, then the algorithm iterates through a set of possible number of clusters :math:`N` times to find the best clustering from :math:`N` random allocations of K-means.
 For each iteration, a clustering result is evaluated using t-statistic of the silhouette scores.

-The clustering result with the best silhouette score is picked, the correlation matrix is reordered so that clustered elements are positioned close to each other.
+The clustering result with the best t-statistic is picked, the correlation matrix is reordered so that clustered elements are positioned close to each other.

 .. image:: clustering_images/onc_higher_level.png
    :scale: 100 %
    :align: center

 On a higher level, the average t-score of the clusters from the base clustering stage is calculated.
-If more than three clusters have a t-score below average, these clusters go through the base clustering stage again.
+If more than two clusters have a t-score below average, these clusters go through the base clustering stage again.
+This process is recursively repeated.

-Then, based on the t-statistic it is checked whether the new clustering has improved the original one.
+Then, based on the t-statistic of the old and new clusterings it is checked whether the new clustering is better than the original one.
+If not, the old clustering is kept, otherwise the new one is taken.

 The output of the algorithm is the best clustering result, reordered correlation matrix, and silhouette scores.

 Implementation
 ##############